macthecadillac/rosters/README.md

 # generate rosters from a Canvas exported CSV file
 $ rosters generate --lab 1 --input /path/to/canvas.csv

+# generate rosters from a Canvas exported CSV file and try to max out the group
+# sizes at three people
+$ rosters generate --lab 1 --group-size 3 --input /path/to/canvas.csv

 # generate rosters from a Canvas exported CSV file for the Math Bootcamp with
 # the default configuration shipped with the program
 $ rosters generate --lab mathbootcamp --defaults --input /path/to/canvas.csv